Ensenada: Tourism

 Ensenada is located some 108 km south of the border with the United States, connected via a four-lane toll road MX-1D and a two lane free road, which makes it a natural destination for tourists on short vacations by car.
 Ensenada's proximity to California also makes it a destination for short cruise ship trips from Port of Los Angeles and Port of Long Beach.
 As of 2005, four cruise lines maintained ships that docked in Ensenada weekly, though, one of these ships—the Monarch of the Seas, operated by Royal Caribbean Cruise Lines—ceased operations in the Pacific in mid-October 2008.
 The world-renowned Baja 1000 off-road race is held in Ensenada every year in late November, while the Baja 500 race is held in early June.
 Off-road enthusiasts use Ensenada year-round as a starting point to explore Baja California.

 Watersports and ocean proximity have formed an integral part of the structure of tourism and its relation to economics in the city.
 Ensenada and coastal beach towns of Greater Ensenada have several renowned surfing spots, such as San Miguel Beach, California Trailer Park, Stacks and 3 M's (Tres Emes in Spanish), which are located on the north coast of the city.
 Todos Santos Island is a small island located west of Ensenada (about two hours by boat) and a world-famous surfing spot.
 A number of surfing contests, such as the Billabong XXL. have been held at Todos Santos Island.
 Wave faces can reach above 60 ft on the island and in December 2006 Brad Gerlach, 2006 winner of Big XXL, surfed a wave of 68 ft.

 Tourists also stop in the city on their way to their destinations farther south in the municipality where windsurfing spots are located.
 Maritime activities associated with the city also include the global Newport to Ensenada International Yacht Race, billed as the world's largest international sailing event, which begins in Newport Beach and finishes in Ensenada.
-Racing is another yearly tourists attraction; where you can enjoy the Baja 1000 and Baja 500.
+SCORE International's Baja 1000 and Baja 500 desert races also traditionally begin and/or end in the city.
 Whale watching has also developed as a tourist draw in the city due to the gray whale's annual migration from Alaska to the lagoons of Baja California Sur.
 Between the months of December and March, and back in the months of April and May, whales can be seen from the coast of Ensenada.